cranjesh/images-test/TheSoldiersLegacyThorough.md

 He turned as we entered, his sharp features hardening further.
 "Mr. Holmes, Dr. Watson," he greeted tersely, gesturing to the chairs opposite his desk.
 "I assume this visit concerns my brother's untimely demise—or perhaps the inheritance?"

 Holmes took a seat with calm precision.
 "Both, Mr. Blackwood.
-Specifically, the disappearance of your brother's military chest and its implications for the estate."
+Specifically, the disappearance of your brother's chest and its implications for the estate."

 William's lips curled into a sneer as he leaned back in his chair.
 "Implications for Katherine, you mean.
 Convenient, isn't it, that the chest vanishes when she stands to gain the most?"